gabriel-a-oliver/Portfolio/README.md

 ## Society of the Spectacle | Book Cover Design
 See Folder of Images: https://rb.gy/4z1r2p

-Above is a project from my Introduction to Design class where I had to create book a book cover for *Society of the Spectacle* by Guy Debord.
+This project is from my Introduction to Design class where I had to create book a book cover for *Society of the Spectacle* by Guy Debord.
 The goal of this project was to create a book cover that expresses the theme of the book, which uses formal contrasts, and asymmetrical-dynamic design.
 The assignment was to be completed individually and required me to make a 6 in. x 9 in. print which includes the name of the book and author and to use no outside sources.